EyasuTeshome/shifttracker/job-search/job-searching-submit-1-2-job-applications.md

 ### Why is submitting job applications important?

 Job searching is more of a marathon than a sprint race.
 In this regard, regularity and consistency are key to ensure job opportunities come your way.
+Keeping the pace is also essential.
+Running too fast will burn you, too slow will take a very long time to get to the finish line.

-By sending applications every day, you will increase your chances of getting job interviews and finding your dream job.
+By sending applications one or two every day, while making sure that your application materials showcase the skills and attributes that make you an excellent candidate **for the particular role and company that you are applying for**you will increase your chances of getting job interviews and finding your dream job.
+So the quality of your applications is more important than the quality.

 ### So, where to look for jobs online?